WHO IS PINK?

 She has performed at The Edinburgh, Adelaide, Perth, Montreal, Toronto, Edmonton, Winnipeg, Vancouver, Victoria, Ottawa, Regina, Saskatoon, Dunedin, Auckland and Wellington Fringes, at the Glastonbury Festival, at numerous festivals and memorial halls all over NZ, at The World Cup of Theatresports in Germany, represented NZ in a Poetry Slam tour of the UK, featured in a New York Poetry Club and won Best Performance by an International Poet at the London Farrago Poetry Awards.

 In 2012 Penny also started back on NZ’s TV screens as a gossip monger on Good Morning, and also a host on TVNZ’s Heartland Channel, as both host of Kiwi Gold and presenter of North and South Myspace.
+She is also a regular on Radio New Zealand National’s The Panel, on Newstalk’s the Huddle and on TVNZ’s Breakfast Panel dishing out her two penny’s worth of opinions and social commentary.

 In 2012 Penny achieved another long held ambition; to become a wedding celebrant, and since then she has joined numerous happy couples together for a life of love and laughter.
 She sees it as a great privilege to be the legal cement in the joyful day and writes a completely personal ceremony from scratch every time.
 Her wedding site can be viewed here.